Arthur Slater was born in Ashton-under-Lyne, Lancashire on May 10th, 1896.

 The Divisional Casualty Clearing Station (CCS) was No 11 CCS at Lancashire landing on “W” Beach.
 The CCS was there to receive the sick and wounded from the Main Dressing Stations, and stabilize the patients and prioritize the men that needed to leave for hospital ships from the less serious cases who would be conveyanced to Mudros.

-We can only assume that Arthur Slater did not make the cut for embarking on the trawler that day since his wound was non-life threatening.
+We can only assume that Arthur Slater did not make the cut for embarking on the trawler that day since his wound was non-life threatening and by this time, many sick and wounded had accumulated for evacuation.
 The next available trawler was on September 19th and this is the one he was transported on.
 He was then embarked from trawler to hospital ship and promptly sailed for Alexandria.
 After arriving by Hospital Transport at Alexandria he would have then traveled by Hospital Train to Cairo, taking about 4 hours.

 With the surge in casualties in August there were more patients arriving than leaving the Hospitals in Mudros and Alexandria.
 However, Arthur Slater was somewhat fortunate to be wounded in September (rather than August) and that the No 5.
 Canadian Stationary Hospital had just arrived in Cairo in August providing extra capacity.